open-component-model/ocm/docs/reference/ocm_list_componentversions.md

 ### Description

-List lists the version names of the specified objects, if only a component is specified all versions according to the given versuin constraints are listed.
+List lists the version names of the specified objects, if only a component is specified all versions according to the given version constraints are listed.

 If the option <code>--constraints</code> is given, and no version is specified